This post may contain affiliate links which won’t change your price but will share some commission.

 - 2 cups water

-Place the watermelon, lime juice, and maple syrup in a food processor or blender.
+- Place the watermelon, lime juice, and maple syrup in a blender or food processor.
 Process until completely pureed.

 Agua Fresca Price Breakdown